TV3 (Malaysian TV network): Later years

 Media Prima announced on 15 October 2024 that the news operations of all of its television networks, including TV3, will began broadcast at the company's Balai Berita starting 21 October after more than two decades operated at Sri Pentas, Bandar Utama.
 On 12 March 2025, 15 days after the Sri Pentas building were closed, all of the company's TV networks logo, including TV3, were removed from its former building.

-Around the clock

-TV3 started broadcasting 24-hour clock a day in conjunction with the 40th anniversary of the country's Merdeka Day on 31 August 1997.
-At the time, was TV3's first day of 24-hour broadcasting.
-TV3 started 24-hour broadcasting on that time as the first 24-hour broadcasting in Malaysia and resumed 24-hour clock broadcasting in conjunction with New Year's Day on 1 January 2010, 24-hour clock broadcasting again on 1 December 2015.
-TV9 started broadcasting 24-hour clock a day in conjunction the hijri date of the first day of Ramadan 1440H (6 May 2019) along with TV3.
-8TV started broadcasting 24-hour clock a day on 3 May 2021 along with TV3 and TV9.